 (f) Motion to Limit Notice

 If expedited service on the parties required to receive under the Federal Rules of Bankruptcy Procedure is impractical or cost-prohibitive, the movant may also seek to limit notice by filing a separate Motion to Limit Notice.
-Unless otherwise directed, notice may be limited to the UST, Debtor, the Unsecured Creditors Committee or its counsel if applicable, or if there is no Committee, the list of 20 largest unsecured creditors, any trustee serving in the case, any party that has or claims to have an interest in the property to be affected by the Underlying Motion, and all other counsel of record.
+Unless otherwise directed, notice may be limited to the UST, the Debtor, the Unsecured Creditors Committee or its counsel if applicable, or if there is no Committee, the list of 20 largest unsecured creditors, any trustee serving in the case, any party that has or claims to have an interest in the property to be affected by the Underlying Motion, and all other counsel of record.